RMIT Redbacks: Working Men's College (1887–1960)

-Emily McPherson College of Domestic Economy (1927-79)
+Emily McPherson College of Domestic Economy (1927–79)

 The Emily McPherson College of Domestic Economy (EMCDE) was an Australian domestic science college for women situated on the corner of Russell Street and Victoria Street in Melbourne City adjacent to the current-day RMIT campus.
 On 30 June 1979, EMCDE was amalgamated with the RMIT campus.

-Creation of Royal Melbourne Institute of Technology (1960 - present)
+Creation of Royal Melbourne Institute of Technology (1960–present)

 Following its re-branding, RMIT became a co-educational institution allowing enrolment for female as well as male students.
 Students formed and operated sporting clubs that were run dependent on resources and funding from the RMIT sport and student life departments.
 Accordingly, the new administrative body the Sports Regulation Committee opened registration for mixed gender sides as well as all-male and all-female sports.
 Table tennis, softball, hockey, basketball, squash, badminton, netball, fencing, golf and volleyball were introduced to the campus between 1960 and 1969.

 Amalgamation of Phillip Institute of Technology (1992)

 The Phillip Institute of Technology (PIT) was a northern Melbourne tertiary college from 6 January 1982 to 30 June 1992.
-It was established in Preston and amalgamated into RMIT University on July 1, 1992.
+It was established in Preston and amalgamated into RMIT University on 1 July 1992.

-Campus Club Sport

-RMIT Sport clubs are available to student and non-student members.

-Melbourne City Campus

-A'Beckett Square

-The A’Beckett Urban Square is an outdoor sports facility located on A’Beckett Street adjacent to the RMIT Melbourne City campus opened in 2014.
-The facility is used by the University for its Social Sports program.